 Just before Christmas the Local Fibre Companies (LFCs) contracted to the Crown to roll out UFB to 30% of NZ, including major centres such as Christchurch and Hamilton, released their joint discussion paper detailing their approach to unbundled fibre design.

 First things first, I am going to stop referring to unbundled fibre and just start calling it PONFAS given that is what the carriers have settled on.
 PONFAS stands for PON fibre access service, and basically means layer 1 unbundled fibre over a GPON network.

-The four companies share the same view on the following:
+The four LFCs share the same view on the following:

 - the most logical approach is to use the existing secondary fibre that has already been rolled into each end user premises as the designated unbundled access.

 - Installation and selection of splitter type in the FFP (fibre flexibility points, sometimes also called splitter cabinets) will be the job of the fibre company

 - The existing ONT will remain the property of the fibre company and the carrier will need to supply their own ONT

 - Installation of ISP ONTs and other devices is something the carriers are open to discussing (which makes sense given it would be a new non-regulated revenue stream)